pavandeore/desktop-logger/README.md

 # fancy-desktop-logger

-fancy-desktop-logger is javascript library which will display your console log messages on desktop You don't need to open dev tools!
+fancy-desktop-logger is javascript library which will display your console log messages on desktop You don't need to open dev tools!.

+It extends the existing console.log functionality so, you actually don't need to do anything except adding this cdn at the top!

 ## IMPORTANT